deeppavlov/chatsky/README.md

 The Dialog Flow Framework (DFF) allows you to write conversational services.
 The service is written by defining a special dialog graph that describes the behavior of the dialog service.
 The dialog graph contains the dialog script.
-DFF offers a specialized language (DSL) for quickly writing dialog graphs.
+DFF offers a specialized language (DSL) for quickly writing dialog graphs in pure Python, making it accessible for both beginners and experienced developers.
 You can use it in services such as writing skills for Amazon Alexa, etc., chatbots for social networks, website call centers, etc.

 [![Documentation Status](https://github.com/deeppavlov/dialog_flow_framework/workflows/build_and_publish_docs/badge.svg)](https://deeppavlov.github.io/dialog_flow_framework)